 If you’re an eLearning or Customer Education professional, you’ve probably come across the term LMS.
-So, what is it?
+So, what is an LMS, and how is it used?
 LMS or a “Learning Management System” is a software solution that is used by training organizations to deliver and track training activities, usually with an emphasis on eLearning.

 There are two common types of LMS systems: on-premises and SaaS.
-The on-premises type requires hosting the solution on an organization’s managed server.
+The on-premises type requires hosting the LMS solution on an organization’s managed server.
 The SaaS (software-as-a-service) type is hosted in the cloud.
 The features that an LMS includes will also differ greatly.
-Depending on the platform, or a company’s specific training needs, an LMS might include features like Course authoring tools, Course delivery, Course catalog, Discussion forums, Analytics, Student registration, E-commerce, Marketing automation or messaging, Data integrations, and Event and classroom space management.
+Depending on the platform, or a company’s specific training needs, an LMS might include features like course authoring tools, course delivery, course catalog, discussion forums, analytics, student registration, eCommerce, marketing automation or messaging, data integrations, and event and classroom space management.

 As we’ll see, LMS features vary so widely that it’s become a catch-all term.
 If you’re looking to decide on an LMS, it’s important to look at specific requirements in order to find the best fit.
 On this page, we deconstruct the elements of an LMS, to help you identify the specific features you need from an online training platform and the accompanying benefits.